 In whole Microsoft Office Project 2007 is a decent application, regardless of which edition you choose.
 The software provides a wealth of functionality and tools.
 It is important to decide which one is right for your environment of course, but they all are robust and very useful.
 There is a significant cost (both in hardware as well as licensing) to implement the software, depending on your choice of the Standard, Professional or Server edition.
 And the application may be overly complex or too much software, particularly for smaller environments.
 So there are some decisions to be made concerning your project management needs, but in most respects this application can fit the bill.
 Feel free to give it a try and see if it fits your project management needs.

-Managing Projects with Microsoft Office Project 2007: A Good Project Management Resource? - Part 3
+This post is part of the series: Managing Projects with Microsoft Office Project 2007: A Good Project Management Resource?

 This series reviews the viability of Microsoft Project 2007 for project management.
 The pros and cons of this software are discussed in detail, as well as what makes this a better or worse choice among the available choices in project management software.